PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Turn on master support.
-See :ref:`master-operation`.
+Turn on primary support.
+See :ref:`primary-operation`.

 .. _setting-max-cache-entries: